Toyota Highlander: Hybrid (MHU28, 2005)

 Initially, the Kluger was a regular, non-hybrid SUV driven by an internal combustion engine, but later Toyota introduced a hybrid version, the Kluger Hybrid that utilizes the company's Hybrid Synergy Drive technology combined with the company's 3MZ-FE 3.3-liter V6 engine offered in either FWD or AWD trim.
 The hybrid drivetrain was unveiled at the 2004 North American International Auto Show, and was offered to the public in July 2005 as a 2006 model.
 The power steering pump, water pump and AC compressor were changed from belt-drive to electrically powered versions.
 A modified alternator was incorporated into the hybrid system.

 In North America, the hybrid version was called the Highlander Hybrid.
-It was also the first seven-seat hybrid vehicle.
+It was also the first seven-seat hybrid vehicle from Toyota.
 With the electric motors providing power, overall acceleration improved, particularly at passing speeds.
 Other additions include Toyota's Vehicle Dynamics Integrated Management (VDIM) system and Electronically Controlled Brake (ECB).
 The California Air Resources Board gave it a SULEV emission rating.
 The U.S. Environmental Protection Agency (revised standards) rated it at 28 mpgus City/25 mpgus Highway for FWD models and 27 mpgus/25 mpgus for AWD models.
 This system is near identical to that of the Lexus RX 400h.
 All-wheel drive models were rated to tow 3500 lb.